Domiii/dbux/dbux-code/README.md

 * currently hidden behind a command
 * uses `dbux-projects` to allow practicing dbux and, more generally, debugging on real-world projects and their bugs.

-# What is being traced?

-When using the "Run button", we trace all executed code, but ignore anything in `node_modules` and `dist` folders.

-* You can manage yourself what to instrument if you add `@dbux/babel-plugin` to your build pipeline.
-* For the "Run button" we hope to support a babel config override in the future.
-   * NOTE: This is currently hard-coded in [dbux-cli/src/util/buildBabelOptions.js](dbux-cli/src/util/buildBabelOptions.js).

 # Commands